szczyglis-dev/py-gpt/docs/source/intro.rst

 The full Python source code is available on ``GitHub``.

-**PYGPT uses the user's API key  -  to utilize the application, you must possess a registered OpenAI account and your own API key.**
+**PYGPT uses the user's API key  -  to use the application, you must have a registered OpenAI account and your own API key.**

 .. note::
    This application is not officially associated with OpenAI.
 The author shall not be held liable for any damages